Investigating mutual coupling in the MWA Phase II compact array: Mutual Coupling

 \section{Mutual Coupling}

+In the study of dense phased array antenna systems, mutual coupling often refers to the distortion of individual embedded element patterns (EEPs) resulting from antennas interacting when in close proximity \citep[][]{Kyriakou2025}.
+While such models are the gold standard, pattern measurements are not always available and large simulations remain a challenging compute problem.
+A simplified physical situations which could account for a useful fraction of the total coupling could be applied to existing data.

-Mutual coupling refers to coupling between antennas in radio interferometers, which can cause excess correlation in the visibilities.
-Figure \ref{fig:coupling_cartoon} is a simplified diagram of the various possible sources of excess correlation.
+In an interferometer measuring correlation between antennas, coupling between antennas along alternate paths adds to the ``ideal" visibilities.
+Figure~\ref{fig:coupling_cartoon} illustrates an incomplete list of the possible sources of excess correlation.
 These include reflections from nearby antennas or objects; re-radiation from broken connections; and re-radiation from neighboring antennas.
-We will focus on re-radiation by an antenna.
-Astrophysical radiation hits all antennas in the array and most of that radiation is absorbed by the antenna.
+In the re-radiation model, astrophysical radiation hits all antennas in the array and much of that radiation is absorbed by the antenna.
 Due to impedance mismatch at the terminals of the antenna feed, some of the radiation is reflected and re-radiated.
-This radiation is then absorbed by the surrounding antennas.
-In this paper, we call this ``single path re-radiation''.
-It is also possible for the re-radiated signal to be reflected off other antennas before being absorbed.
-We call this ``multi-path re-radiation''.
+This radiation is then absorbed by the surrounding antennas --``single path re-radiation''-- or it is reflected off other antennas before being absorbed in a ``multi-path re-radiation''.

 \citet{Kern2019} modeled mutual coupling in HERA as one antenna's voltage with a coupling coefficient being added to another antenna's voltage before correlation.
 This two antenna model was sufficiently descriptive of reality to help develop a filtering technique which reduced amplitude by roughly two orders of magnitude in the power spectrum.
-While this was an improvement, it was still higher than power spectrum estimates require. \citet{Josaitis2022} derived a more complex model which accounts for a third antenna re-radiating and coupling into a visibility.
+While this was an improvement, it was still higher than power spectrum estimates require. \citet{Josaitis2022} derived a more complex model which accounts for a third antenna re-radiating and coupling into a visibility. \citet{Rath2024} further developed this model comparing in detail to data from HERA.
+The model's prediction of baselines mixing in with delay offsets was found to be in good qualitative agreement in detail in delay and fringe-rate space.
+However the model was found to under-estimate coupling amplitude by an order of magnitude.
+Hypothetical causes of this mis-estimation include an under-estimate of the simulated HERA dish horizon gain, multi-path, or a reflection not included in the re-radiation model.